-The next morning you will be transferred to the Yangon domestic airport for your flight to Bagan where you’ll discover the richest archaeological site in Southeast Asia with over two thousands pagodas, temples and other religious monuments that make this place a center for Buddhist studies.
+After hotel check out you will be transferred to the Yangon domestic airport for your flight to Bagan where you’ll discover the richest archaeological site in Southeast Asia with over two thousands pagodas, temples and other religious monuments that make this place a center for Buddhist studies.

 Optional: Experience the magic of Bagan and a thousand years of history from the enchanting platform of a hot air balloon; for the first time ever, “Balloons Over Bagan” and “Oriental Ballooning” offers visitors exclusive sunrise champagne flights over the ancient pagodas of Bagan from October to March (requires pre-booking).

 A pleasant surprise awaits you here because the elevation of the Shan plateau is roughly 1000 meter above sea level and thus the weather is a bit cooler.

 You won’t be so willing to collect all your luggage early in the morning but you’ll have to get ready for the transfer to Nyaung Shwe jetty by boat and then for the drive to the Heho airport to catch the Yangon flight.